HTTP API

 "carbone-version" : "5",

-"carbone-webhook-url" : "http://your-url",
+"carbone-webhook-url" : "https://your-url",

-"carbone-webhook-header-X" : "headers value"
+"carbone-webhook-header-X" : "headers value",

 }